activa-prefapp/oam-applications/applications/aws-web-service/README.md

 ```

 Additionally you can check the status of the application with the [VelaUX](https://kubevela.io/docs/installation/standalone#3-install-velaux) dashboard if you have previously installed the addon.

+After a few minutes your web service will be online on the specified domain.

 ## Uninstall